NaokiSudo/sudo_2022b/README.md

-# sudo_2022b: This folder provides R scripts, do file, and data file  for Sudo(2022b).
+# sudo_2022b: This folder provides R scripts, do file, and data file  for Sudo(2022b) published in Socius.

 0_dataA.R: Rscript for making the dataset for analyses.